-Wrongful Termination Due to Mental Disability
+Wrongful Termination Due To Mental Disability

 It is unlawful for a California employer to discriminate refuse employment to or to terminate an employee on the basis of a mental or physical disability or medical condition.
-Other discriminatory practices include demotion, refusing to train a prospective employee for employment, denial of compensation, discrimination as regards privileges or employment, and other conduct that may constitute illegal disability discrimination in the workplace.
+Other discriminatory practices include demotion, refusing to train a prospective employee for employment, denial of compensation, discrimination as regards privileges or employment and other conduct that may constitute illegal disability discrimination in the workplace.

-The law that governs mental disability employment discrimination (as well as discrimination based on a medical condition) is the Fair Employment and Housing Act, also known as FEHA
+The law that governs mental disability employment discrimination (as well as discrimination based on a medical condition) is the Fair Employment and Housing Act, also known as FEHA.

 Under FEHA physical disabilities, mental disabilities, and mental conditions are defined broadly and include both actual disabilities and conditions, and situations where an employer perceives that an employee has a disability or condition.
 Cal.
 Gov. Code § 12926.1(b).

 For a disabled California worker to establish a mental disability discrimination claim, he must first show that his mental disability limits a major life activity.
-If a psychological or mental disorder precludes or renders difficult participation in a major life activity, this would meet the requirement.
+If a psychological or mental disorder precludes or renders difficult participation in major life activity, this would meet the requirement.

-Among the recognized mental illnesses are Alzheimer’s disease, autism, Asperger’s syndrome, bipolar disorder, cerebral palsy, clinical depression, Down syndrome, emotional illness, mental illness, mental retardation, obsessive compulsive disorder, organic brain syndrome, particular learning disabilities that necessitate specialized education or like services, paranoia, personality disorders, post-traumatic stress disorder, schizophrenia, Tourette’s disorder.
+Among the recognized mental illnesses are Alzheimer’s disease, autism, Asperger’s syndrome, bipolar disorder, cerebral palsy, clinical depression, Down syndrome, emotional illness, mental illness, mental retardation, obsessive-compulsive disorder, organic brain syndrome, particular learning disabilities that necessitate specialized education or like services, paranoia, personality disorders, post-traumatic stress disorder, schizophrenia, Tourette’s disorder.
 This is not an exhaustive list.
 There may be other mental illnesses.
 The key issue is whether the mental illness limits your ability to conduct a major life activity.

-Employee Must Still Be Able to Carry Out Essential Work Duties
+Employee Must Still Be Able To Carry Out Essential Work Duties

 In order for a California employee to bring about a successful disability discrimination claim, the employee must have been able to perform his or her essential work duties under reasonable accommodation for his or her disability.